plasma-group/pigi/packages/docs/src/core/src/architecture.rst

 ETHService_ exposes the functionality necessary to read information from Ethereum.
 ``ETHService`` is used for non-contract specific interactions.

-OperatorService
+AggregatorService
 ---------------
-As its name suggests, OperatorService_ handles all communication with the plasma chain operator_.
+As its name suggests, AggregatorService_ handles all communication with the plasma chain aggregator_.
 This includes sending and receiving plasma chain transactions.

 JSONRPCService